6 ways workflow automation benefits your business

 Is workflow automation suitable for all businesses?

-As highlighted earlier, workflow automation systems can help practically all departments in an organisation work smarter, not harder.
+As highlighted earlier, workflow automation systems can help practically all departments in an organization work smarter, not harder.
 That means that, regardless of size, scale or industry any business can harness this software and feel the benefits to productivity and employee wellbeing.

 If you are wondering how and where workflow automation can support your own business processes, try the following exercise: